harthur/nomnom/README.md

 	node test.js --file=test1.js --file=test2.js

-If the option has a `position` and `list` is true, all positional args including and after `position` will be appended to the array.
+If the option has a `position` and `list` is `true`, all positional args including and after `position` will be appended to the array.

 #### required